Capstone Course Arrangements

 Supporting evidence, where relevant, must be provided.

-You must also attach to the letter your unofficial academic transcript and your study plan for all subsequet terms of study.
+You must also attach to the letter your unofficial academic transcript and your study plan for all subsequent terms of study.

-2. If you are excused from taking MATH4900 in the First Semester 2023-24, the department will arrange for you to take the course in the Second Semester or the Summer Semester 2023-24.
+2. If you are excused from taking MATH4900 in the First Semester 2025-26, the department will arrange for you to take the course some time in the academic year 2025-26.

 3. Late applications will NOT be guaranteed consideration.